ARMmaster17/HIVEbook/Part3/Coding-for-HIVE.md

 HIVE also support functions other than adding.
 There are also overloads for the *ADD* call.
 See the reference section for more information.

+### 3.1.3 sample2.hive

+Now that you understand the basics, let's take a look at a slightly more advanced program.
+This one will take advantage of HIVEs IO library.
+Take a look at the following program:

+    #HIVE:1.0
+    #NAME:sample2
+    #DESC:Writes 'hello world' to a file
+    #START:main

+    JOB main
+        INT processID
+        RUN files processID
+        AWAIT processID
+        PAUSE
+        HALT
+    ENDJOB

+    JOB files
+        FILE_CREATE test.txt
+        FILE_WRITE test.txt "Hello world!"
+    ENDJOB

+This program has some new IO commands, and the *AWAIT* operator.
+First let's take a look at the IO commands.

+Consider the following PHP program:

+    <?php
+        $fh = fopen('test.txt' 'w');
+        fwrite($fh, 'Hello world!');
+        fclose($fh);
+    ?>

+I'll explain why I chose PHP instead of C# in a minute.
+First take a look at the job *files* and the PHP code.
+These two functions do the exact same thing. *FILE_CREATE* does the same thing as *fopen()* in PHP.
+It will create a new file with the specified name.
+The only difference is that the permissions argument is not required in HIVE.

+*fwrite()* and *FILE_WRITE* do the same thing.
+However, in PHP you must have a file handle to use.
+This file handle points the command to an IO stream.
+HIVE automatically opens and closes the stream for each command to free system resources.
+That is also why there is no HIVE implementation of *fclose()*.

 ## 3.2 C# API library